-Pradyuman murder: SC judge recuses himself from hearing appeal against anticipatory bail to Ryan trustees
+Gurugram school murder: SC judge recuses himself from hearing appeal against anticipatory bail to Ryan trustees - Firstpost

 The plea of Barun Chandra Thakur, father of the Class-II boy, was mentioned by lawyer Sushil Tekriwal.

-The high court had on 21 November granted anticipatory bail to Ryan International group CEO Ryan Pinto and his parents, founding chairman Augustine Pinto and managing director Grace Pinto, in connection with the case of the killing of Pradyuman in its Gurugram school.
+The high court had on 21 November granted anticipatory bail to Ryan International group CEO Ryan Pinto and his parents, founding chairman Augustine Pinto and managing director Grace Pinto, in connection with the murder case in the Gurugram school.

 In his appeal, Thakur has claimed that the CBI probe into the case was underway and granting anticipatory bail at this stage would frustrate the criminal justice delivery system.